-In my seventeenth year as a faculty member in the Department of Sociology and Criminal Justice at UD, I regularly teach introductory sociology (Honors and non-Honors).
+In my 18th year as a faculty member in the Department of Sociology and Criminal Justice at UD, I regularly teach introductory sociology (Honors and non-Honors).
 Further, I have significant experience teaching quantitative sociological research methods, social statistics, and data analysis, and recently have focused on teaching courses that I created (Sociology of Diagnosis SOCI375 and Environment and Health SOCI335).
-I offer core courses in the department (e.g., Sociology of Risk and Environmental Sociology), while also continually doing invited lectures to STEM courses at UD, bringing the lens of social and environmental justice to the disciplines of soil chemistry and related others.
-My courses range in format from face-to-face to online, and I am always striving to improve on course delivery and content in innovative ways that connect the classroom to the community and my research.
+In fall 2022, I created and taught a new course for the UD Honors College called “Deconstructing Definitions: The Medicalization of Society” as part of a new initiative to serve incoming Honors undergraduates.
+I also offer other core courses in the department (e.g., Sociology of Risk and Environmental Sociology), while regularly doing invited lectures to STEM courses at UD, bringing the lens of social and environmental justice to the disciplines of soil chemistry and related others.
+My courses range in format from face-to-face to online, and I am always striving to improve on course delivery and content in innovative ways that connect the classroom to the local DE community and my research.

 I am a core faculty member at the Disaster Research Center (DRC), a faculty affiliate of the Delaware Environmental Institute (DENIN), and also serve as a Policy Fellow for the Center for Community Research and Service (CCRS).
-I take pride in professional and university service, committing a significant amount of time to numerous initiatives and offices around UD’s campus, as well as the American Sociological Association’s Taskforce on Contingent Faculty.
+I take pride in professional and university service, committing a significant amount of time to numerous initiatives and offices around UD’s campus that includes serving on UD’s Institutional Review Board and University Faculty Senate, the American Association of University Professors (AAUP), UD’s Continuing-Track Caucus, as well as the American Sociological Association’s Taskforce on Contingent Faculty.

 I welcome feedback on my scholarly work and professional activities.